1926Santa Fe Railway, in cooperation with Baldwin Locomotive Works, designs Santa Fe’s first 4-8-4, as a coal burner.

 2016In April, 3751 has a fire in her belly for the first time in 2016 as she steams to Los Angeles Union Station to be on display as part of the 2016 California Passenger Rail Summit.
 The following month, the engine takes part in the annual Fullerton Railroad Days celebration.
 During the last evening of the event, the SBRHS holds its first ever closed, professional night photography session.
 In July, 3751 finds herself at Los Angeles Union Station once again now on display as part of Metrolink's unveiling of the new F125, Tier 4 complaint locomotive.
 With the success of this outing, Metrolink next requests 3751 to travel to Acton, Calif. - located deep in the heart of Soledad Canyon.
 Under the cover of darkness on September 27, 3751 becomes the first mainline steam locomotive to traverse the rails between Los Angeles and Burbank in 24 years and the first to traverse the rails between Burbank and Acton in 32 years.
 In mid-December, the locomotive makes its final steam up for the year as it attends the Trainfest and Toy Drive at Los Angeles Union Station hosted by LOSSAN and the Pacific Surfliner.

-2017In early May 3751 again steams to the annual Fullerton Railroad Days event.
+2017In early May, 3751 again steams to the annual Fullerton Railroad Days event.
 On the second evening of its stay, the SBRHS holds its second close night photography session that includes many reenactors and an original, WWII 1944-built Jeep.
-In mid-July, 3751 makes its final appearance under steam for the year as it attends the Summer Trainfest at Los Angeles Union Station.
+In mid-July, 3751 makes an appearance at the Summer Trainfest at Los Angeles Union Station.
 At the conclusion of this event, the SBRHS hosts the first formal, night photography session on the grounds of the Redondo turntable with 3751 posed in different angles on the table with reenacts and vintage vehicles.
+For its last outing of 2017, 3751 joins the second annual L.A.
+Union Station Holiday TrainFest & Toy Drive.